 - The best way to clean skirting boards if you can’t bend down is to use a soft, long-handled brush, an extendable feather duster or an eMop to sweep away any dust.

 - You could also use your vacuum tools to suck up the dust instead; be sure to use the soft brush attachment to avoid scratching the paintwork rather than the harder crevice tool.

 - After dusting down your skirting boards, you can check for any spots of grime and spills.

 - I like to use a flat-headed mop such as this eCloth Mop with the duster head first to remove any dust.
 Then I gently dampen the microfibre mop head with soapy water and a few drops of disinfectant.
 Making sure the mop head is not too wet, I run my mop head over the skirting boards where the dirty spots are worse.
-Check out the video below for a closer look at the method!

 - For stubborn stains wet a flat-headed mop and add a few drops of detergent, wring well and scrub at the area until it’s thoroughly clean.